Business line of credit requirements checklist on a lender's desk

 Business Credit Score Thresholds

 Dun & Bradstreet Paydex scores range from 0–100.
-Lenders treating business credit seriously look for Paydex 80+ (indicating payments made on time or early).
-Experian Business Intelliscore scores of 76–100 signal low risk.
-Nav Prime credit monitoring can help you track and build both scores systematically.
-For a deeper look at score requirements by lender type, see our credit score requirements guide.
+Lenders look for Paydex 80+, indicating on-time or early payments.
+Experian Business Intelliscore 76–100 signals low risk.
+Nav Prime helps track both scores systematically.
+See our credit score requirements guide for lender-type breakdowns.

-Many small businesses have no Paydex score at all — they haven't opened trade lines or registered with D&B. That's a missed opportunity.
-A blank business credit file forces underwriters to rely entirely on personal credit, reducing your negotiating position.
+Many small businesses lack Paydex scores.
+They haven't opened trade lines or registered with D&B. That's a missed opportunity forcing reliance on personal credit alone.

 Time in Business: Why Two Years Is the Critical Threshold